AhmedMohamedAbdelaty/EGP-ExchangeRates-TelegramBot/README.md

 - Add support for other currencies.
 - Add commands to the bot for better interaction.

+## Reflections and Learning
+Currently, the bot is functioning as expected, even though the deployment project isn't in Java.
+This doesn't concern me, as the primary purpose of this project was to satisfy my curiosity about how Telegram bots are created and deployed.
+It has been a significant learning experience for me.

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a pull request or open an issue.